Jcrowley/ush_guide/_posts/2_strategy/2014-07-20-strategy-reflect.md

 ---
 layout: post_guide
-docelement: 1.3
+doc_element: 2.1
-title: Understanding v3
+title: Reflect
 date: 2014-07-20
 published: true

 ---

-## Case: deploying v2 and finding challenges.

-Custom development to meet needs.
-Security questions.
+## Reflect
+Before you install and configure Ushahidi, take time to think about your strategy and design your campaign.

+### Practical Considerations

+### Questions to ask yourself